jimhigson/oboe.js-website/content/why.md

 In Summary
 ----------

-Using streaming to load data is usually faster.
+Using streaming to load data is usually faster and more fault tolerant.
 The biggest advantages come with large responses, mobile networks, or reading from streaming JSON services.

 Downsides?
 ----------

-Oboe.js might be marginally
-slower for messages that load *very* quickly but for most real-world cases reacting to i/o sooner beats fussing about CPU usage.
+Because it is a pure Javascript parser, Oboe.js requires more CPU time than JSON.parse.
+Oboe.js is marginally slower for messages that load very quickly but for most real-world cases reacting to i/o sooner beats fussing about CPU usage.
 If in doubt, benchmark, but don't forget to use the real internet and think about perceptual performance.